axibase/atsd/api/data/series/group.md

 When the expression is evaluated for the subgroup corresponding to the entity `lp_group_3` the value of `cpu_limit` is 12.

-Each series also may store numeric parameters in tags of series entity.
+Each series also can store numeric parameters in tags of series entity.
 To refer these parameters in the `constraint` expression use tag name prepended by the `series.` prefix.

 #### Series Parameters Example

-Let series entities have tag `memory_allocated`:
+Following series entities have tag `memory_allocated`:

 ```ls
 | entity name\ tags | memory_allocated |